scottslowe/lowescott.github.io/_posts/2015-02-11-multi-container-docker-yaml-vagrant.md

 Before I get into the details, I want to just very quickly recap some information from my earlier post on using Docker with Vagrant:

-* Vagrant has a built-in Docker provider (present since versioni 1.6).
+* Vagrant has a built-in Docker provider (present since version 1.6).
 * Unless running on Linux, Vagrant will (by default) spin up an instance of a boot2docker VM on which to host the Docker containers.
 If you decide to modify this behavior (see the earlier post for full details), you'll end up with a second `Vagrantfile` that manages the host VM.
 * Vagrant also has a Docker provisioner that is capable of installing Docker onto a host VM.
 * As with all other Vagrant projects, there will be a main `Vagrantfile` that controls the specific Docker containers Vagrant will instantiate on the host VM.